-If you have decided it’s time to look for a new job or are passively seeking your next career move, having a well written CV is your essential first step.
-Most employers spend just a few seconds scanning each CV before moving on to the next.
+How good is your CV?
+If you’re looking for a new job or are passively seeking your next career move, having a well written CV is your essential first step.
+Most employers spend nine seconds scanning each CV before moving on to the next.

 Our advice is based on over 20 years’ successfully recruiting for the automotive industry – read on and don’t leave anything to chance.

 The length of your CV will depend on the amount of experience and job you have had.
 However, two pages is usually considered the norm.
 Keep it punchy, to the point and have less information for less recent or less relevant roles.

-Create your CV in a medium that matches the type of role you are applying for, whilst artistic infographics may be appreciated by those in the creative industries, they are unlikely to achieve the same favour in banking.
+Create your CV in a medium that matches the type of role you are applying for. whilst artistic info-graphics may be appreciated by those in the creative industries, they are unlikely to achieve the same favor in banking.

 Above all, your CV needs to be clear, easy to read and logical.
 The font used should be consistently the same style and size throughout and any sub-headings used should be easily identified.